Talk. Give. Store. Write.

 Just make sure, at a minimum, to tell your beneficiary (the person who will be receiving your insurance money).

-If you didn’t ask in advance, tell them now!
 By being open and honest and very clear about who is receiving the money (you can list more than one person), you will make sure that your family has an easy time in the claims process (receiving your insurance money).

 Your loved ones can’t be financially protected if they don’t know that the financial protection is there.
 This way, if something unexpected happens to you, your family is aware of your coverage and how they will be protected.

-2. Leave a Paper trail
+2. Leave a paper trail

 Make sure to give your beneficiary a “summary statement” or “policy certificate” (these are the same).
 This paperwork will be all they need to collect your insurance money.
 By providing them with a “summary statement” or “policy certificate,” your beneficiary will have the information they need but not all of your personal details that are on your original application.
 Ask your agent or contact your insurance company directly for this document.